emcon33/Virtualization-on-ROSA/readme.md

 #10 When OpenShift Virtualization Operator is installed, the console will request an update: Refresh to see virt tools show up in the side menu.
 Verify they are visible and avaialable.

+This banner will appear once the Operator and Hyperconverged space is installed.
 <p align="left">
   <a href="#"><img src="./update.jpg" width="600"></a> <br />
   <em>